sl-NZ/bookshop/README.md

 2. Open the repository folder `bookshop` using vscode
 3. Open the command palette (`Cmd+Shift+P` or `F1`) and run the command `>Dev Containers: Rebuild and Reopen in Container`
 4. This will reopen the project in a docker container with all the required dependencies installed, this may take some time the first time as it will download the required docker images.
-5. Once the container is up and running, creaate a `.env` file similar to the `sample.env` file and add your stripe test API keys from the [stripe dashboard](https://dashboard.stripe.com)
+5. Once the container is up and running, create a `.env` file similar to the `sample.env` file and add your Stripe test API keys from the [Stripe Dashboard](https://dashboard.stripe.com)
 6. You can start the application by Run --> Start Debugging or `F5` or by running the below command in the terminal.

    ```bash